pazufr/oauthorize/README.md

-Oauthorize Facebook Twitter is a MOD for Phpbb 3.0.x forums
+Oauthorize Facebook Twitter is a MOD for phpBB 3.0.x forums

 It enables the automatic link between a forum account and Facebook and/or Twitter accounts, then the authentication and the registration through these social networks.